quoid/coin-ticker/README.md

 ## Notes

-*Currently*, the only markets supported at [GDAX](https://www.gdax.com) and [Poloniex](https://poloniex.com).
+*Currently*, the only markets supported are [GDAX](https://www.gdax.com) and [Poloniex](https://poloniex.com).

 There is only a select group of coins currently supported for tracking.
-Eventually more coins from Poloniex will be added.
+Soon, more coins from Poloniex will be added.

 All prices are reflected in $USD and converted to $USD by the GDAX `BTC-USD` price.